 5. PAYMENT OF FEES5.1 Customer will pay SP the applicable fees as set forth on the applicable Order Form (the “Fees”).
 If Customer use of the Services exceeds any Service Capacity set forth on the applicable Order Form, Customer will be invoiced at the end of each calendar month for the excess usage over the Service Capacity, at the rate set forth on the applicable Order Form (if any), and Customer agrees to pay the additional fees without any right of set-off or deduction.
 All payments will be made in U.S. dollars and in accordance with the applicable Order Form.
 If not otherwise specified, payments will be due within thirty (30) days of invoice.

 5.2 Fees under this Agreement are exclusive of all taxes, including national, state or provincial and local use, sales, value-added, property and similar taxes, if any.
 Customer agrees to pay such taxes (excluding US taxes based on SP’s net income) unless Customer has provided SP with a valid exemption certificate.
-In the case of any withholding requirements, Customer will pay any required withholding itself and will not reduce the amount paid to Customer on account thereof.
+In the case of any withholding requirements, SP will pay any required withholding itself and will not reduce the amount paid to Customer on account thereof.

-6. TERMINATION6.1 Subject to earlier termination as provided below, this Service Agreement is for the Term as specified in the applicable Order Form
+6. TERMINATION6.1 Subject to earlier termination as provided below, this Service Agreement is for the Term as specified in the applicable Order Form.

 6.2 In the event of any material breach of this Agreement, the non-breaching party may terminate this Agreement (including all Order Forms) by giving thirty (30) days prior written notice to the breaching party; provided, however, that this Agreement will not terminate if the breaching party has cured the breach prior to the expiration of such thirty (30)- day period.
 Additionally, either party may terminate this Agreement (including all Order Forms) for convenience upon ninety (90) days’ prior written notice to the other party.
 Upon the early termination of this Agreement, provided Customer has not breached this Agreement, SP shall refund to Customer within 30 days of termination any Fees that have been prepaid that are attributable to any period after termination.
 Either party may also terminate an individual Order Form in accordance with the two (2) previous sentences, provided that if an Order Form is so terminated, the terms of this Agreement shall remain in effect with respect to any other Order Form(s) still in effect.
 Either party may terminate this Agreement, without notice, (i) upon the institution by or against the other party of insolvency, receivership or bankruptcy proceedings, (ii) upon the other party’s making an assignment for the benefit of creditors, or (iii) upon the other party’s dissolution or ceasing to do business without a successor.